evil-morok/lcdtool/README.md

     * File system navigator which can send file or directory to the player
     * Power off

-The aplication itself is no a music player.
-It's just a UI, which purpose is to call the corresponding methods from the python script.
+The aplication itself is not a music player.
+It's a just UI, which purpose is to call the corresponding methods, implemented in the python script.
-The very script contains the music player itself.
+The very python script has to contain the music player itself.
 In the next example I used the [python-mpd2](https://python-mpd2.readthedocs.io/en/latest/index.html) python module to drive installed [Music Player Daemon](https://www.musicpd.org/)

 ```
 import display